hexagoncode/fulpstation/README.md

 ##SQL SETUP

 The SQL backend requires a MySQL server.
 SQL is required for the library, stats tracking, admin notes, and job-only bans, among other features, mostly related to server administration.
-Your server details go in /config/dbconfig.txt, and the SQL schema is in /SQL/tgstation_schema.sql and /SQL/tgstation_schema_prefix.sql depending on if you want table prefixes.
-More detailed setup instructions are located here: http://www.tgstation13.org/wiki/Downloading_the_source_code#Setting_up_the_database
+Your server details go in /config/dbconfig.txt (please rename or copy dbconfig.txt.example to dbconfig.txt if none is present), and the SQL schema is in /SQL/tgstation_schema.sql and /SQL/tgstation_schema_prefix.sql depending on if you want table prefixes.

 ##IRC BOT SETUP